mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.md

 This uses saved client data or registers a new disposable client app with Blot're.
 New clients prompt the user to redeem a one time code.
 Once the user has redeemed this code on Blot're, the client app is authorized and can exchange its credentials for an access token.
 Blot're-cl handles all these steps internally, returning a promise to a fully authorized client application.

 `start` reads the Json color data for *Eyes Wide Shut*.
-The data is stored in RGB array which must be converted to hex for Blot're.
+The data is stored in an RGB array which must be converted to hex for Blot're.

 ```js
 var start = function(client) {